Skip to main content

 Further Notes on Examinations

-The UNIcert® III English for the Natural Sciences Certificate is awarded upon successful completion of the UNIcert® III certificate exam following the UNIcert® III/2 course.
+The UNIcert® III English for Natural Sciences Certificate is awarded upon successful completion of the UNIcert® III certificate exam following the UNIcert® III/2 course.

-Useful links for students of the Natural Sciences
+Useful links for students of Natural Sciences

 BAWE – British Academic Written English corpus